On this page:

 If you have a research related query, you can get in touch by emailing email@example.com

-Carol Martin is Chair of the RF Committee.
-She is a senior lecturer and academic director of the doctoral programme in clinical psychology at the University of Leeds.
+Carol is a senior lecturer and academic director of the doctoral programme in clinical psychology at the University of Leeds.
 Previously she worked in the NHS.
 Her specific research interests are qualitative methods; therapist, staff and client experiences of services and of therapy; and older people.

-Sheila Butler works as psychotherapist in private practice, as researcher and co-ordinator in the NHS and lectures at the Open University.
-She co-ordinates UKCP’s PRN.
-Her interests include: interdisciplinary research; mixed methods; outcomes; child development; interpersonal relationships and emotions.
+Sheila works as psychotherapist in private practice, as researcher and co-ordinator in the NHS and lectures at the Open University.
+Her interests include interdisciplinary research; mixed methods; outcomes; child development; and interpersonal relationships and emotions.

-Angela Cotter is a psychotherapist in private practice and a lecturer at Regent’s University.
-She is co-vice chair of the RFC.
-Angela’s specific research interests are: action research; intersubjectivity of therapeutic relationships; the ‘wounded healer’.
+Angela is a psychotherapist in private practice and a lecturer at Regent’s University.
+Angela’s specific research interests are: action research; intersubjectivity of therapeutic relationships; and the ‘wounded healer’.

-Tirril Harris is a psychotherapist in private practice.
+Tirril is a psychotherapist in private practice.
 She also conducts research at the Institute of Psychiatry, Kings College, University of London.
-Her specific research interests include: aetiology of depression and anxiety; stressful experiences; gender; mixed methods; RCTs, PRN.
+Her specific research interests include the aetiology of depression and anxiety; stressful experiences; gender; mixed methods; randomised control trials (RCTs); and the PRN.

-Terence Nice is a lecturer at the University of Kent and a psychoanalytic psychotherapist in the NHS (CAMHS).
-His specific research interests are: qualitative methods; child, adolescent and adult mental health, self-harm, PRN.
+Terence is a lecturer at the University of Kent and a psychoanalytic psychotherapist in the NHS (CAMHS).
+His specific research interests are: qualitative methods; child, adolescent and adult mental health; self-harm; and the PRN.

-Peter Stratton is Emeritus Professor of Family Therapy.
-His specific research interests are: outcome research in family therapy; psychotherapy provision policy; family causal beliefs and blaming; attitudes to terrorism; PRN.
+Peter is Emeritus Professor of Family Therapy.
+His specific research interests are outcome research in family therapy; psychotherapy provision policy; family causal beliefs and blaming; attitudes to terrorism; and the PRN.

-Gisela Unsworth is a psychotherapist in the NHS where she offers in psychological support for staff.
-Her specific research interests are: outcome research; routine outcome measurement in the NHS; Feedback Informed Treatment (FIT), PRN.
+Gisela is a psychotherapist in the NHS where she offers psychological support for staff.
+Her specific research interests are outcome research; routine outcome measurement in the NHS; Feedback Informed Treatment (FIT); and the PRN.